HPM573/HW_04/README.md

 Display the survival curve, and histograms of number of strokes and survival life-years.

-**Problem 7: A More Accurate Way of Modeling Strokes (BONUS PROBLEM) **.
+**Problem 7: A More Accurate Way of Modeling Strokes (BONUS PROBLEM)**.
 Compare the estimated mean survival time from the first Markov model with the second Markov model that utilizes a temporary state.
 You will notice that adding the temporary state has artificially increased the patient survival time.
 This is because those who move to the temporary state (here due to experiencing a stroke) are assumed to stay there for exactly 1 cycle (here 1 year).
-This clearly an unrealistic assumption.
+This is clearly an unrealistic assumption.
 A more accurate way to simulate this Markov model is to model the events that derives the transition between states.
 To this end, the `simulate()` method of the `Patient` class should be implemented diffrently: